isaacsimmons/environment-parser/README.md

 ### Eager vs. Lazy

-Missing-value, validation, parsing, and whitespace errors

-`ENVIRONMENT_PARSER_ALL_LAZY`
+By default, having an invalid configuration in any way -- missing or invalid values -- will cause the settings object to throw immediately.
+This behavior can be altered to only throw when attempting to access an invalid value.
+The primary ways of doing this are to provide a global config option of `{lazy: true}` (which will apply to all properties in the object), or to provide field-level config options of `{lazy: true}` which will apply to only that specific field.

 ### Extensibility

-In addition to the built-in types and validators user-defined but they can all be easily overridden.
+In addition to the built-in types and validators user-defined validators can be provided as well.
-Additional validation steps can be added to any (new or existing) helper by providing {someKey: [], someOtherKey: []}
+Additional validation steps can be added to any (new or existing) helper by providing validation functions in the field-level options for `{validateParsed: [], validateRaw: []}`, depending on if you would like to validate the pre-parsed string value from the environment or the post-parsing value.
+Such functions should return no value but throw an Error if the value is invalid.
 TODO: expose the optional/required parser helpers better?
 TODO: should they just be a separate parameter besides the "parser"? (and use that for the ReturnType<> thing?)